Has your mind drawn a blank?

 95. Pull Out A Puzzle

 I never do puzzles except at Christmas when visiting older relatives.
-Yet I really enjoy this puzzle time.
+Yet I really do have fun when I sit down to a puzzle.
 Why don’t we do puzzles more often?

 I bet you have a puzzle in your attic – get it down, start it and enjoy the quiet concentration you will have.